MicrosoftDocs/globalization/globalization/internationalization/contextual-metadata.md

 ## Metadata for use with translation management tools

 In partnership with your localization vendor and the computer-aided translation or translation management system, you might be able to use contextual metadata to specify behavior for how strings are managed.
-One typical example is being able to *lock* strings so that translators aren't able to translate them; in other words, the source string is used as the target string.
+One typical example is being able to *lock* strings (or sections of a string) so that translators aren't able to translate them; in other words, the source string is used as the target string.

 ## Choosing when to add context